Interfaith Domestic Violence Coalition & Conference

 In situations involving domestic violence, victims often turn to faith to seek comfort.
 Frequently, domestic violence victims confide in faith leaders, and the initial reaction of the faith leader influences the decisions of the victim.

-Appreciating the unique and important role clergy members serve in addressing the needs of and providing guidance to victims, the Interfaith Domestic Violence Coalition (IDVC) in partnership with the Governor’s Office of Community Initiatives engages communities throughout Maryland to bring together interfaith leaders and domestic violence experts to take a stand against domestic violence.
+Appreciating the unique and important role clergy members serve in addressing the needs of and providing guidance to victims, the Interfaith Domestic Violence Coalition (IDVC) in partnership with the Governor’s Office of Community Initiatives engages and unites interfaith leaders, domestic violence experts, communities throughout Maryland to take a stand against domestic violence.

 Conference attendees will hear from experts on, but not limited to: